KimPig/streamlink-recorder-mp4/README.md

 `streamName` - name for the stream.

 `streamOptions` - streamlink flags (--twitch-disable-hosting --twitch-disable-ads, separated by space, see [Plugins](https://streamlink.github.io/plugins.html))

+  to use chzzk, you should put --plugin-dirs "/usr/local/lib/python3.12/site-packages/streamlink/plugins/" in streamOptions

 `uid` - USER ID, map to your desired User ID (fallback to 9001)